-Few things in life can be more exciting — or more daunting — than the Special Occasion.
-Be it a birthday, holiday, anniversary, promotion, graduation, or something different altogether, special occasions call for special meals, eaten at special restaurants.
-Even though more and more of us are eschewing fancy sit-down spots these days for less-expensive home cooked and fast-casual meals, there will always be a reason to visit fancy restaurant for a fancy meal, and finding that perfect restaurant can prove to be pretty stressful.
-That’s why we’ve tracked down the best restaurant for celebrating a special occasion in every state: These places will always be a sure bet.
+Be it a birthday, holiday, anniversary, promotion, graduation or something different altogether, special occasions call for special meals, eaten at special restaurants.
+Finding that perfect restaurant can prove to be pretty stressful, though.
+That’s why we’ve tracked down the best restaurant for celebrating a special occasion in every state.

 Frasca Food and Wine/Yelp

 Frasca Food & Wine in Boulder, Colorado, is run by the duo of owners Bobby Stuckey and Lachlan Mackinnon-Patterson, who have created a warm and inviting corner space with dark wood floors and floor-to-ceiling windows that set an ideal landscape for a celebratory meal.
 The menu changes regularly, but dishes like butternut squash with smoked ricotta and black truffle, or lamb with polenta and broccoli rabe make it one of America’s best Italian restaurants.

 David Burke Prime, tucked away inside Mashantucket, Connecticut’s gleaming and expansive Foxwoods Resort Casino, is one of the best steakhouses in America, and a perfect setting for a special occasion meal.
 Steaks are dry-aged on-site in a salt-brick aging room, and the dining room is dim, sleek and modern, with comfortable high-backed chairs and a touch of Native American-inspired design, in tune with the rest of the casino-resort.